You’ll Either Kill or Recruit Bronkin Bucko in High on Life 2 – Here’s How Both Paths Really Work

 Mode: Single playerView: First personTheme: Action, Science fiction

-• And unlock the missable Starstruck achievement.
+• Reward for the slow path: the missable Starstruck achievement.

-Getting the Bronkin Bucko Bounty and Reaching Damien Coldstone
+Getting the Bounty and Reaching Damian Coldstone

 Bronkin on the Sidewalk: The Real Point of No Return

-The game heavily tempts you to take the clear shot.
-Your HUD highlights him, your guns crack jokes, and it feels like a rare “easy bounty.”
-That’s deliberate design: the mission is basically testing whether you’ll grab the low‑effort solution or hang back and see what happens.
+As you step out of Damian’s alley, you will see Bronkin walking down the street, two bodyguards behind him, and civilians milling around a busy film-set vibe leading toward his shoot.
+The game tempts you to take the shot: the HUD highlights him, your guns crack jokes, and it reads like a rare easy bounty.
+That is deliberate — the mission is testing whether you grab the low-effort kill or hang back.

-• Route 1 – Lethal: Shoot Bronkin now, fight security, meet Peter.
+• Route 1 — Lethal: shoot Bronkin now, fight security, meet Peter.

 Route 1 — Lethal: Take the Shot and Let Peter Take Over

-Step 1: Kill Bronkin Bucko in the Street
+Step 1: Kill Bronkin in the Street

 Screenshot from High on Life 2